pippinbarr/cart253-2020/modules/04/booleans.md

   // We check our displayCircle variable and if it's true, we draw the circle!
   // The circle will be displayed even after we let go of the mouse button, because
-  // displayCircle will STAY true if (displayCircle) {
+  // displayCircle will STAY true.
+  // So this boolean basically means we can make the circle appear the first time
+  // the mouse is clicked.
+  if (displayCircle) {
     ellipse(width/2,height/2,100,100);
   }